lms-07/CVSSN/README.md

 Please kindly cite our work if this work is helpful for your research.

-[1] M. Li, Y. Liu, G. Xue, Y. Huang and G. Yang, "Exploring the Relationship Between Center and Neighborhoods: Central Vector Oriented Self-Similarity Network for Hyperspectral Image Classification," in IEEE Transactions on Circuits and Systems for Video Technology, vol. 33, no. 4, pp. 1979-1993, April 2023, doi: 10.1109/TCSVT.2022.3218284.
+[1] M. Li, Y. Liu, G. Xue, Y. Huang and G. Yang, "Exploring the Relationship Between Center and Neighborhoods: Central Vector Oriented Self-Similarity Network for Hyperspectral Image Classification," in *IEEE Transactions on Circuits and Systems for Video Technology*, vol. 33, no. 4, pp. 1979-1993, April 2023, doi: 10.1109/TCSVT.2022.3218284.

 BibTex entry:
 ```text